loreanvictor/techblog/posts/yaff/part2.md

 and Javascript is in the most powerful class of languages, so we should avoid using it for describig HTML trees and instead use a less powerful but _powerful enough_ syntax.

+While the rule itself is a respectible sentiment that I personally subscribe to, it is hard to pin-point what does _powerful enough_ mean, at least for our use case.
+For example, all of the frameworks and templating tools described above have given up on stringently enforcing that limitation, by supporting custom filters and arbitrary Javascript functions.

+So instead of delving into such hypothetical musings of what should things be idealistically, lets focus on how things do work with different solutions and how does that look like in practice:

 > :Space